Contact Your Local Council Planning Department For Planning Permission Enquiries

 - Hedges and trees must be checked with the local council as there are sometimes restrictions on the planning permission attached to your property

-Patios And Hard Standings
+Planning Permission for Patios and Hard Standings

 You do not need permission to cover your land with hard surfaces except when this surface is to be used for anything other than domestic purpose such as parking a commercial vehicle or storing goods in connection with a business.